Suicide among Native Americans in the United States

 Suicide among Native Americans in the United States, both attempted and completed, is more prevalent than in any other racial or ethnic group in the United States.
 Among American youths specifically, Native American youths also show higher rates of suicide than American youths of other races.
 Despite making up only 0.9% of the total United States population, American Indians and Alaska Natives (AIANs) are a significantly heterogeneous group, with 560 federally recognized tribes, more than 200 non-federally recognized tribes, more than 300 languages spoken, and one half or more of them living in urban areas.
 Suicide rates are likewise variable within AIAN communities.

-Reported rates range from 0 to 150 per 100,000 members of the population for different groups.
+In 2016, reported rates ranged from 0 to 150 per 100,000 members of the population for different groups.
 Native American men are more likely to commit suicide than Native American women, but Native American women show a higher prevalence of suicidal behaviors.
 Interpersonal relationships, community environment, spirituality, mental healthcare, and alcohol abuse interventions are among subjects of studies about the effectiveness of suicide prevention efforts.
 David Lester calls attention to the existence and importance of theories of suicide developed by indigenous peoples themselves, and notes that they "can challenge traditional Western theories of suicide."

-Studies by Olson and Wahab as well as Doll and Brady report that the Indian Health Service has lacked the resources needed to sufficiently address mental health problems in Native American communities.
+2013 and 2016 studies by Olson and Wahab as well as Doll and Brady report that the Indian Health Service has lacked the resources needed to sufficiently address mental health problems in Native American communities.
 The most complete records of suicide among Native Americans in the United States are reported by the Indian Health Service.

 Native American theories of suicide

 Mohave

 David Lester calls attention to the existence and importance of theories of suicide developed by indigenous peoples themselves.
 Lester reports that the Mohave attribute suicide to "excessive individualism," or more specifically, one's dependence on and commitment to the tribal community giving way to increasing dependence on a single romantic partner.
 Citing Devereux, Lester explains that "The modern Mohave seems to be more involved with lovers and spouses than was the case in the past, and there is an accompanying reduction in the affective commitment to and emotional dependence on the kin group and the tribe as a whole."

 He goes on to explain that a Mohave individual facing alienation from romantic distress would be in danger of experiencing the same alienation as a past Mohave individual would if rejected by his or her whole tribe.
 Mohave tradition also holds the belief that one's chances of spending the afterlife with a loved one are stronger if the individual dies at a time soon after the death of that loved one.

 Funeral goers take precautions to prevent widows or widowers from attempting suicide during the ceremony, since the perceived risk is very high.
 When a baby is born in a "transverse position," it is traditionally thought to be simultaneously attempting to kill its mother and to commit suicide so that the mother and child will live in the afterlife together.